bebound/nikola_blog/posts/lstm-and-gru.md

 $z_t$ is update gate, $r_t$ is reset gate, $\tilde{h_t}$ is candidate activation, $h_t$ is activation.

 Compare with LSTM, GRU merge cell state and hidden state to one hiddent state, and use $z_t$ to decide how to update the state rather than $f_t$ and $i_t$.

+Update:

+Here is a good article: [Illustrated Guide to LSTM’s and GRU’s: A step by step explanation](https://medium.com/m/global-identity?redirectUrl=https%3A%2F%2Ftowardsdatascience.com%2Fillustrated-guide-to-lstms-and-gru-s-a-step-by-step-explanation-44e9eb85bf21)

 Ref：